 - Meet local tribes and learn about their customs and traditions

 - Walking safaris to get a closer look at the micro-systems of the African bush

 - Mobile tented camping – move around in order to get the best game sightings

 - Be enchanted by all the baby wildebeest during calving season around Lake Ndutu in February

 Best time to visit

-There is no bad time to visit the Greater Serengeti Migration Area, as many areas have resident game that doesn't follow the migration route.
+There is no bad time to visit the Greater Serengeti Migration Area, as many areas have resident game that don't follow the migration route.